nextgis/docs_ngweb/source/webmaps_admin.rst

    :width: 16cm

    “Basemaps” tab

+For each basemap, you can set up a custom name different from the name of the resource.

 If “Default basemap” is checked, this basemap will be visible when the Web Map is opened.